On orbital stability of the physical ground states of the NLS equations: Introduction

 In the present paper, we study the existence and stability of the standing waves $\psi_\lambda=e^{i\lambda t}u$ of \eqref{Sch}, where the amplitude function $u$ satisfies

 Here $\lambda \in \mathbb{R}$ is the \textit{frequency} of the standing wave.
-Notice that the action functional associated with the problem
+Notice that the action functional

-is also a conserved quantity.
+associated with problem is also a conserved quantity.
 For a given $\lambda \in \mathbb{R}$, a solution $\bar{u}$ of \eqref{1S} is said to be \textit{ground state} if $S_{\lambda,\mu}(\bar{u})\leq S_{\lambda,\mu}(w)$, for any $w \in H^1\setminus 0$ such that $DS_{\lambda,\mu}(w)=0$.
-It is important to note that the set of ground states $G_\lambda(\mu)$ of \eqref{1S} may contain nonphysical solutions of \eqref{1S}, for example, solutions that disappear under a small perturbation of the parameter $\lambda$.
+It is important to note that the set of ground states $G_\lambda(\mu)$ of \eqref{1S} (corresponding to this definition) may contain nonphysical solutions of \eqref{1S}, for example, solutions that disappear under a small perturbation of the parameter $\lambda$.
 In the present paper, we will focus on a subset of ground states that are preserved under a small perturbation of parameters of the problem.
 We call such a subset the set of physical ground states of \eqref{1S}.

 We also deal with the so-called \textit{prescribed action solution} of \eqref{1S}, i.e., a function $u^S \in H^1$ which for a given action $S \in \mathbb{R}^+$ satisfies

 with some $\lambda\leq 0$.
 Note that the standard approach for problem \eqref{1S} considers solutions with \textit{prescribed frequency} $\lambda$, and unknowns action $S$ and mass $\alpha$ (see, e.g, \cite{Beres,cazen}).
 An alternative formulation which has also been actively investigated over the last decades consists of finding the solution $u$ to \eqref{1S} having \textit{ prescribed mass} $\alpha=Q(u)$, while $\lambda$ and $S$ are unknown (see, e.g., \cite{Bellazzini, CazLion, Jean, saov, shibata} ).
 Note that the frequency $\lambda$ can be also considered as a value of the following conserved quantity